FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-10 Data Privacy (Fuad).md

 	- Develop critical perspectives on tech design decisions

 **Food for Thought**
-- Are ’free’ services ethically acceptable?
+- Are ‘free’ services ethically acceptable?
 - Should CS professionals be liable for privacy harms?
 - What should students prioritize: innovation or safety?
 - Importance of privacy-by-design development
 > T-722-PRIV, Foundations of Data Privacy: A Legal and Technical Perspective
 	Fatimae@ru.is